 Information for Adoptees Requesting Records under New York’s 2020 Legislation

-Please note: The New York Foundling can only provide out-of-state birth certificates to those that were adopted through our organization.
+Please note: The provisions of the law determine that The Foundling is actually still prohibited from providing birth certificates for those born in New York, and asks that adoptees (or descendants of adoptees) request their birth certificate directly from the State.
 This new law does not unseal adoptee records, nor does it allow access to any information not available on one’s birth certificate.

-- Birth certificates for individuals born in the rest of New York State must be requested through the New York State Department of Health.
+- Birth certificates for adoptees born in the rest of New York State must be requested through the New York State Department of Health.